Pop Culture Madness!

 Charlton Heston accompanied Dr. Martin Luther King, Jr. at the March on Washington in 1963.

-Martin Luther King's "I Have a Dream" speech isn't available in the public domain and that in 1963 King sued Twentieth Century Fox Records Company to stop the unauthorized sale of records of the 17-minute address.
+Martin Luther King’s “I Have a Dream” speech isn’t available in the public domain, and in 1963, King sued Twentieth Century Fox Records Company to stop the unauthorized sale of records of the 17-minute address.

 The movie Charade entered the public domain immediately upon release because Universal Pictures published it with an invalid copyright notice